Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Experiments

-We applied our proposed model architecture to an unsupervised dimensionality reduction task using the Bayesian Gaussian Process Latent Variable Model (GPLVM) \cite{titsias2010bayesian} for data reconstruction.
+We applied our model to a dimensionality reduction task using the Bayesian Gaussian Process Latent Variable Model (GPLVM) \cite{titsias2010bayesian} for data reconstruction.
 Our toy dataset is the multi-phase Oilflow data \cite{bishop1993analysis}, comprising 1,000 data points in 12 dimensions, categorized into three classes representing different phases of oil flow in a pipeline.
-We reduced the data's dimensionality to 10 while striving to retain as much information as possible.
-We report the reconstruction error and mean squared error (MSE) with ±2 standard errors across ten optimization runs.
-Since the training is unsupervised, the inherent ground-truth labels were not included in the training process.
-The 2D projections of the latent space for the Oilflow data clearly demonstrate that our model successfully uncovers the class structure.
+We reduced the data dimensionality to 10 while retaining as much information as possible.
+As the training is unsupervised, the ground-truth labels were not used during training.
+We present the reconstruction error and mean squared error (MSE) along with $\pm$2 standard errors from ten optimization runs.
+The 2D projections of the latent space for the Oilflow data clearly show that our model effectively reveals the class structure.
 To emphasize the strengths of our model, we present the results of the 2D latent space for three models in Figure \ref{f1}.
 As shown in Figure \ref{f1}, the reconstructed data points for the three classes are more distinctly separated in our model, resulting in improved and more intuitive clustering.
-From Table \ref{tab:un}, we observe that our proposed FB-DIFFGP outperforms both the Standard GPLVM and DIFFGP methods, yielding lower reconstruction loss and improved uncertainty estimation.
+From Table \ref{tab:un}, we observe that our proposed FB-DiffGP outperforms both the Standard GPLVM and DiffGP methods, yielding lower reconstruction loss and improved uncertainty estimation.